bookofproofs/bookofproofs.github.io/_sources/history/20th-century/conway.md

 * In 1986 Conway left Cambridge after accepting appointment to the John von Neumann Chair of Mathematics at Princeton in the United States where much of his work has focused on geometry, in particular studying the symmetries of crystal lattices.
 * In 1987 Conway was awarded the Polya Prize of the London Mathematical Society.
 * We should mention a few of the books Conway has written, and illustrate their importance and originality with a brief comment from a reviewer.
-* Finally we note that Conway has been married to wife Diana since 2001 and has a son Gareth born 2001.
-* He has three grandchildren: John, Ellen and Joseph Wayman.

 Born 26 December 1937, Liverpool, England.
 Died 11 April 2020, Princeton, New Jersey, USA.